 The responsibility for all topics and concerns related to compliance is organisationally assigned to the Corporate Legal Department of Berentzen-Gruppe Aktiengesellschaft.
-The Compliance Committee composed of individual members of this department is supervised by the Executive Board member in charge of the Legal Department and reports to the full Executive Board of Berentzen-Gruppe Aktiengesellschaft through the Chief Compliance Officer.
+The Compliance Department composed of individual members of this department is supervised by the Executive Board member in charge of the Legal Department and reports to the full Executive Board of Berentzen-Gruppe Aktiengesellschaft.
 For its part, the full Executive Board reports on compliance in the Berentzen Group to the Supervisory Board's Finance and Audit Committee at regular intervals and whenever warranted.
-The Chairperson of the Finance and Audit Committee of the Supervisory Board reports to the full Board.
+The Chairperson of the Finance and Audit Committee of the Supervisory Board.

-The employees of the Berentzen Group usually receive instruction on compliance-related topics in classroom training or video courses that serve to raise awareness of compliance with all relevant legal requirements.
-If they have questions about lawful conduct or questions related to the understanding or interpretation of the Berentzen Group Codes, employees can turn to their supervising manager, the Compliance Committee, or the Corporate Legal Department of Berentzen-Gruppe Aktiengesellschaft.
+The employees of the Berentzen Group have up to now received instruction on compliance-related topics in classroom training or video courses that serve to raise awareness of compliance with all relevant legal requirements.
+As of 2024, this instruction is also provided online in the form of an e-learning course on a digital learning platform.
+If they have questions about lawful conduct or questions related to the understanding or interpretation of the Berentzen Group Codes, employees can particularly turn to their supervising manager, the Compliance Department, or the Corporate Legal Department of Berentzen-Gruppe Aktiengesellschaft.